What Food is Indiana Known for?

 Indianapolis 500 Food Traditions

 The Indianapolis 500, a cornerstone of Indiana culture, boasts its own distinctive food rituals.
 Every year, massive crowds gather at the Indianapolis Motor Speedway, where track staples become part of the experience.
-Attendees often relish in enjoying a plate of tenderloin sandwiches or savoring the spiciness of a classic shrimp cocktail (What wine goes well with shrimp cocktail?) from St. Elmo Steak House, a dish that has become synonymous with the event due to its popularity among fans.
+Attendees often relish in enjoying a plate of tenderloin sandwiches (What wine goes well with sandwiches?) or savoring the spiciness of a classic shrimp cocktail (What wine goes well with shrimp cocktail?) from St. Elmo Steak House, a dish that has become synonymous with the event due to its popularity among fans.
 The sugar cream pie, designated as the state pie of Indiana, also makes a frequent appearance during the race festivities.

 • Must-Have Foods at the Indy 500: